mhuebert/re-view/README.md

 ![badge](https://img.shields.io/clojars/v/re-db.svg)

-Re-DB is a reactive client-side data store for handling global state in ClojureScript apps.
-It was built in tandem with [re-view](https://www.github.com/mhuebert/re-view) to support views which automatically update when underlying data changes.
+Re-DB is a client-side data store for handling global state in ClojureScript apps.
+It was built in tandem with [Re-View](https://www.github.com/mhuebert/re-view) to support views which automatically update when underlying data changes.
 It is inspired by Datomic and DataScript.

 # Installation